-MB 108: ASSIGNMENT/PERSONALITY EVELOPMENT/ SKILL DEVELOPMENT ACTIVITY

-Every student will be given an assignment/skill development in product development/personality development which will be evaluated by concerned teacher.
+MB 108: Assignment/personality development/ Yoga/ Language/ Environment/ Physical Education: student will be given an assignment/skill development development/personality development which will be evaluated by concerned teacher.

 A comprehensive viva-voce of 4 virtual credits will be conducted at the end of semester of the programme by a board of four examiners.